 Of the 2,973 recipes in this book, followed by chefs employed by the Britain’s aristocracy, he lists only one simple salad recipe and five dressings.

 So as I have led you down the garden path towards today’s recipe, we will be focusing on a simple dish which might have been enjoyed this time of year by the Crawley family at luncheon, at a picnic, or garden party.
-If you have ever worked with red beets before, they can do a lovely job of turning everything in your kitchen a bright red color, so it is best to roast them whole, wrapped in tin foil.
+If you have ever worked with red beets before, they can do a lovely job of turning everything in your kitchen a bright red color, so it is best to bake them whole, wrapped in tin foil.
 The process retains all of its nutrients, and makes the skins easier to remove.
 Escoffier also recommended this method, but on the basis of flavour, not nutrition.